Helping organisations demonstrate the health and wellbeing benefits of the natural environment in both urban and rural settings.

 Dr Laura Harrison, Department of Environment and Geography, University of York;

-Dr Hannah Armitt, Humber Teaching NHS Foundation Trust.
+Dr Hannah Armitt, Humber Teaching NHS Foundation Trust;

 Partners: